 The Ruh building is a three-story building project on the corner of Durston and North 7th.
 Headed by the Bozeman company Lifestyle Solutions Real-Estate, this building was recently completed and is now home to Last Best Place Brewing on the first floor along with one and two bedrooms apartments on the 2nd and 3rd floors.
 There is a private rooftop patio available to residents.
 According to an article from the Bozeman Daily Chronicle, property management developer Colin Ruh-Kirk states “It was important to us to create a multi-purpose building ... to bring life back to the Bozeman center and help steer away from and alleviate the urban sprawl development pattern that has encompassed city growth for the last several years.”
 Photo credit: Lifestyle Solutions Real Estate.

 The 3-story Aspen Crossing is one of the biggest developments so far in Midtown.
 Located one block east of 7th Avenue on Aspen Street, the Aspen Crossing building is now home to Bourbon, a BBQ restaurant and whiskey bar as well as Ponderosa Social Club.
 There are office spaces in the building as well, along with mid to high-end condominiums.
-All the condos have been sold, but if you are interested in being alerted when one comes on the market, let us know.
+There is one condo currently listed in Aspen Crossing, click here to see the listing.
+If you are interested in being alerted when more of these condos come on the market, let us know.
 The Aspen Crossing building opens to Bozeman's first "festival street", which will be closed at times for concerts, farmer's markets, and other events.
 Photo credit: Saul Creative.

 Located near the Aspen Crossing building, one of Bozeman's longest-standing pizza restaurants, Audrey's Pizza recently relocated to a newly renovated building and shares the space with FreeFall Brewery.
 From the outside, the building looks modern, but inside it still feels like an old-fashioned pizza parlor.
 Patrons get to enjoy delicious food, beer, a game room, and a cozy outdoor patio.
 Learn more about other new businesses in Bozeman here.
 Photo credit: Audrey's Pizza Facebook.